immonel/pvctf2020/README.md

 ## The real IP

-TODO

-We landed on the real page that look something like this:
+Scraping through the *.bin* file once more reveladed another ip-address that then landed us on the correct page that looked something like this:

 ![image](./attachments/web-page.png)

-From know on you can guess that challenge was almost done.
-We wrote a very simple Python script which grabs the key and tries to POST with all the secrets we found one by one.
+From now on you can guess that challenge was almost done.
+We wrote a very simple Python script which grabs the key and tries to POST with all the secrets that we had found one by one.

 ### Python script to solve the puzzle